This methods applies column-wise on the coe of any

 simply uses rnorm with the mean and sd calculated for every column (or row).

-object, on every colum, randomly generates coefficients values
+For a Coe object, on every colum, randomly generates coefficients values

 centered on the mean of the column, and with a sd equals to it standard deviates

-multiplied by rate
+multiplied by rate.

 Usage